makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Sélène grinned.
 "Yeah, I was all fidgety, too.
 You alright?"

 "Mmhm.
 Excited, is all."
 Malina leaned back from the embrace and grinned.
-"Come on, let's walk a bit before food."
+She held up a small paper bag.
+"I'm sorry to say that I ate a bunch of them earlier, but I brought some marshmallows for you."

+"I'll admit that I've never had a homemade marshmallow," Sélène admitted, peeking into the bag, then reached in to grab one.
+"They're square!
+What's the white stuff?"

+Malina reached in to grab one as well.
+"Cornstarch.
+Keeps them from sticking together."

+Sélène sniffed at it carefully.
+It smelled sweet, with a hint of citrus and what she could only describe as chalk.
+She figured the last was probably from the cornstarch, so she took a cautious bite and chewed.
+It was...well, a marshmallow.
+But it was fresher than any she'd ever had, far more flavorful and less cloying.
+The lime was there almost as an afterthought, a bit of brightness that added without overwhelming.

+"'oh-ee thit!"
+She laughed a puff of cornstarch and struggled to chew the rest of the marshmallow, swallowing to say more clearly, "Holy shit, Malina.
+That's good!"

+Malina grinned as best she could, a dusting of cornstarch on her own muzzle.
+One she was able, she laughed.
+"Glad you like, dear.
+Come on, let's walk a bit before real food.
+We can save the other two for dessert."

 The 13th Street Plaza had begun some decades before when the courthouse lawn and the road in front of it had been redone to fix the water main.
 The city had decided that, to keep the shops there open for business, to turn the two blocks to either side of the courthouse into a pedestrian mall.
 It was an attempt at turning the utility fix into something that benefited the city.